takacsmark/takacsmark.github.io/_posts/2015-09-15-fat-free-php-framework-tutorial-3-mvc-project-structure.md

 {% endhighlight %}
 We know this file very well.
 As you can see its contents have significantly decreased, because we moved our "business" functions to the files in the MVC files.
 This file contains the inclusion of Composer autoload and the initiation of the f3 instance, that we know from the first lesson.

-There are two new lines, 7 and 8, highlighted.
+There are two new lines, 7 and 8.
 These lines tell f3 to use the 'config.ini' and 'routes.ini' files as config files of the system.
 This way config variabless and routing info have their dedicated place.

 The last line tells f3 to listen to http requests and respond to them.

 Now that we told f3 to use the config files, let's move on to these files in the next step.

 ###routes.ini
-{% highlight php %}
+{% highlight php linenos=table %}
 [routes]

 ;base routes